Yes, that Harriet Tubman debit card is real, and no, she’s not supposed to be doing the Wakanda salute

 “Take me now lord,” added a third.

-It wasn’t long before OneUnited jumped back into the fray to clear things up.
+It wasn’t long before OneUnited jumped into the fray to clear things up.

 “Harriet Tubman is the ultimate symbol of love — love that causes you to sacrifice everything, including your own life,” the bank said on Twitter.
 “The gesture is the sign language symbol for love.
 It’s so important that we love ourselves.”